tianshilu/QBRC-Somatic-Pipeline/README.md

 # The QBRC somatic mutation calling pipeline
 ![preview](https://github.com/tianshilu/QBRC-Somatic-Pipeline/blob/master/somatic_flow.jpg)
 ## Introduction
 The QBRC mutation calling pipeline is a flexible and comprehensive pipeline for mutation calling that has glued together a lot of commonly used software and data processing steps for mutation calling.
 The mutation calling software include: sambamba, speedseq, varscan, shimmer, strelka, manta, lofreq_tar.
 It identifies somatic and germline variants from whole exome sequencing (WXS), RNA sequencing and deep sequencing data.
-It can be used for human, PDX, and mouse data (fastq files or bam files as input).
-Please refer to https://qbrc.swmed.edu/labs/wanglab/index.php for more information.
+It can be used for human, PDX, and mouse data (fastq files or bam files as input). \
+Please refer to the lab website of Dr. Tao Wang, https://qbrc.swmed.edu/labs/wanglab/index.php, for more information.
 ## Citation
 * If you use the pipeline, please cite: \
 **"Tumor Neoantigenicity Assessment with CSiN Score Incorporates Clonality and Immunogenicity to Predict Immunotherapy Outcomes"**, Science Immunology